 How Do I Set Up a PayPal Account?If you already have a PayPal account, great.
 You're ready to go as long as you have funds stored in your PayPal account.
 If you don't have a PayPal account yet you'll need to create one via the PayPal website.

 Thankfully this only takes a few minutes or so.
 You'll be up and running with an email, a password and any number of ways to transfer money directly into your PayPal account.

 Once your Paypal account is created and has a balance, you'll easily be able to make a deposit on a poker site that accepts PayPal as a deposit method.

-See the picture to the right for just how simple the sign-up process is to open a new Paypal account.
+How Long Does It Take to Set Up a PayPal Account?See the header "Setting up a PayPal Account" at the top for a step-by-step process of the simple sign-up process to open a new Paypal account.
 It really does just take a few minutes to get a PayPal account all set up and ready to go.

 It may take a bit of time to clear your first deposit from your bank into your PayPal account but once the money is there it's literally instantaneous to transfer money to an online poker site that accepts PayPal.

-Making a deposit to a poker site using PayPal is quick and simple.
+How Do I Make a PayPal Poker Deposit?Making a deposit to a poker site using PayPal is quick and simple.
 You can do it via your desktop computer (laptop) or via the mobile app and it is safe and secure either way.

 Once you’ve created your new online poker account you’ll need to sign in and head to the “cashier” page.
 You’ll find a button for “deposit” and a drop-down menu that, if the poker site accepts Paypal as a deposit method, will have PayPal listed.